kpoloney/aip_spec/README.md

 ### Technical

-Technical information should be represented by [FITS metadata](https://projects.iq.harvard.edu/fits/home).
+Technical metadata includes embedded information about the digital object, such as EXIF metadata for images or sample rates for audio.

-If, for some reason, the FITS tool cannot be used, technical information should be extracted from digital objects based on their format (audio, video, image, text, etc.).
-For a list of possible technical metadata fields, see the [FITS metadata documentation](https://projects.iq.harvard.edu/fits/fits-xml#metadata)
+Technical information should be represented by [FITS metadata](https://projects.iq.harvard.edu/fits/home) when possible.

-The technical metadata file is identified by "_TMD" appended to the filename.
+If the FITS tool cannot be used, technical information can be extracted from digital objects based on their format (audio, video, image, text, etc.).
+For a list of possible technical metadata elements, see the [FITS metadata documentation](https://projects.iq.harvard.edu/fits/fits-xml#metadata)

 ### Structural

-Information about parent-child, hierarchical relationships between objects as well as arrangement for ordered content must be captured when relevant, ideally following a recognized metadata standard such as METS.
+Information about parent-child, hierarchical relationships between objects as well as arrangement for ordered content should be captured when relevant.
+Ideally the structural information will follow a recognized metadata standard such as METS.
 When referencing an external object, use its persistent identifier (i.e., ARK) rather than a system- specific identifier.

 ## 2.3 Taxonomies